AI-Driven RRM Overview

 While professional wireless engineers routinely optimize their network performance by selecting channel and power settings in addition to tuning other available configuration settings, this task is getting more difficult with the advent of the 6 GHz spectrum.
 A glance at the newly introduced spectrum and the available channel and channel width options make it tedious to manually optimize channel and channel width parameters required for a properly tuned Wi-Fi network.
 Not all enterprises have the wireless RF professionals available to tune these settings across the network.
 For a busy network administrator, sub-optimal conditions often go undiscovered until an end-user escalation.

-With AI-Driven RRM, network conditions are continuously monitored.
-When there is an opportunity to improve upon a sub-optimal configuration, the network administrator is presented with an optimized choice of channel and channel width in the form of an AI recommendation.
-With a single click, the network administrator can make changes to the network and apply the most optimal parameters to all the APs in a zone.
+With AI-Driven RRM, network conditions are continuously monitored in real-time.
+When a sub-optimal configuration is detected, the network administrator is presented with an optimized choice of channel and channel width in the form of an intent.
+With a single click, the administrator can apply the most optimal parameters to all the APs in a zone.

 Prerequisites for AI-Driven RRM

-- Zone must have at least two APs
+• The zone must have at least two APs.

 AI-Driven RRM Considerations

-- AI-Driven RRM will overwrite existing static, manual configurations except ApRadioDeploy and ChannelRange.
-If a static, manual configuration is detected, RUCKUS AI flags this in the recommendation itself with corresponding warnings.
+• AI-Driven RRM will overwrite existing static, manual configurations except ApRadioDeploy and ChannelRange.
+If a static, manual configuration is detected, it is flagged in the recommendation itself with corresponding warnings.
 This allows the network administrator to decide whether to override the static, manual configuration by activating AI-Driven RRM.

-- AI-Driven RRM does not operate when zones have mesh configuration enabled.
+• AI-Driven RRM does not operate when zones have active mesh APs.

 AI-Driven RRM Behavior in 2.4 GHz